-Since portraying Carole King in the UK Tour of Beautiful, Bronté Barbé workshopped But I’m a Cheerleader and Nerds at The Other Palace for MT Fest UK earlier this year before performing Seeing New Colors from But I’m a Cheerleader with Carrie Hope Fletcher at West End Live 2019.
+Since portraying Carole King in the UK Tour of Beautiful – The Carole King Musical, Bronté Barbé workshopped But I’m a Cheerleader and Nerds at The Other Palace for MT Fest UK earlier this year before performing Seeing New Colors from But I’m a Cheerleader with Carrie Hope Fletcher at West End Live 2019.
 Currently starring in Oklahoma!, Bronté is playing the role of Ado Annie at Chichester Festival Theatre, where she’s performing until the show’s closing date of September 7th.
 Taking time to meet with us, Bronté chats about touring as Carole King, workshopping But I’m a Cheerleader and her new role in Oklahoma! as Ado Annie.

 You play Ado Annie in Oklahoma!, how has it been in this role so far?

 It’s been a joy.
 She is a fantastic character who is one of my dream roles.
 I couldn’t wish for a better place to perform as her.
 It’s been an interesting challenge as I haven’t played a comedy lead role in a while but it’s my favourite thing to do so it’s been absolutely wonderful.

 Have you played a character like this before and what would you say is most challenging about this role?